moogacs/docs.buf.build/docs/how-to/migrate-from-prototool.md

 ## Prototool pros

-- Prototool has a formatter via `prototool format`. `buf` does not have a formatter as of now, but one may exist in the near future.
-The short is that Protobuf linters that exist today either rely on third-party Protobuf parsers (as Prototool does), which can result in corrupt files, or on `FileDescriptorSet`s, which are lossy.
-If you're willing to assume the risks, however, this is functionality that Prototool has that `buf` does not.
 - Prototool has gRPC CLI functionality via `prototool grpc`.
 This functionality roughly models parts of [grpcurl](https://github.com/fullstorydev/grpcurl) but with fewer available features.
 We think gRPC CLI functionality is better left to gRPC-specific